 C402.2.7 Opaque doors.
-Opaque doors (doors having less than 50 percent glass area) shall part of the gross area of above-grade walls that are part of the building envelope.
+Opaque doors (doors having less than 50 percent glass area) shall meet the applicable requirements for doors as specified in Table C402.2 and be considered as part of the gross area of above-grade walls that are part of the building envelope.